 Long ago, the posts of the balustrade had been carved to resemble notable members of the House that had built the bridge.
 You could see hints of faces here and there — a sharp nose, a dimpled chin, a mouth twisted into an ingratiating smile.
 The rest worn into obscurity by time and weather.
 No one remembered who they were anymore.
 Calette, when she was little, had made up names for them and tried to guess how each one was related to the next.
 But even those apocryphal identities were lost to them now.

 She had chosen this sparsely traveled bridge for her quest because she knew there would be few travelers to disturb her.
 There were more convenient bridges along the Aris, and more picaresque ones too.
 Only those who were lost would come this way, or those on quests of their own.
 She would be left alone.
 That, and the spaces in the balustrade that were just wide enough room for a slender, sixteen-year-old girl to lean through if she sought an unimpeded view of the river below.

 The river was full of the light.
 With the sun high overhead and the summer sky nearly white with heat, the luminous current was an ever-changing panorama that Calette sought to memorize.
-It wasn’t, she realized, something most people paid attention to.
+She realized it wasn’t something most people paid attention to.
 The structure of light.
-The way it moved upon the water – or through the water.
+The way it moved over the water — or through the water.
 Transparent one moment, opaque the next.
 She wanted to learn it, to remember it, so she could paint it.

 As she stared into the river, she kept her eyes open, not even blinking.
 To close her eyes even for an instant would separate her from the light she sought to know.
 So she let herself become mesmerized by its movement, let it fill her awareness until she forgot everything but the light.
 Adrift in shifting patterns of light and dark, she even forgot about her body in its awkward perch on the bridge.
 Dissolving, she thought.
 Soon, she herself would be nothing but light…